 Crucially, the screen has a hinge that enables it to tip up through 180-degrees.
 This means it can be seen from in front of the camera.
 That’s essential to most vloggers.
 And of course, thanks to the lack of a crop-factor, you can switch almost seamlessly from shooting stills or 1080p video to 4K video, there’s no need to recompose the shot.

 In most conditions, the screen provides a good view, but in very bright light, it can be hard to assess the finer points of the composition.
 This is especially true if there are lots of fingerprints on the screen, so it’s well worth carrying a lens cloth to give it a wipe.

 There are times when a viewfinder would be very useful.
 Consequently, if you’re more interested in shooting stills than video, the Canon PowerShot G5 X II may be a better choice as it has a viewfinder built-in.

-My first impression of the Canon PowerShot G7 X Mark III is that it’s a snappy performer.
+From the outset, it’s clear that the Canon PowerShot G7 X Mark III is a snappy performer.
 It gets subjects sharp quickly and without fuss.
 Also, the camera’s face detection AF is generally reliable when the screen is flipped up for vlogging and selfies.

 Furthermore, the PowerShot G 7 X III usually delivers attractive colour and good exposure.
 However, with the exposure compensation control so readily at hand, it’s easy to adjust if you need to.

 Like the PowerShot G5 X II which uses the same sensor, it’s capable of capturing a good level of natural-looking detail for a 1-inch type sensor.